jmtoral/final/README.md

 +++ Results

 This app can graph "on the fly" an scatterplot of the municipalities in Mexico.
 This graph have, in the y-axis, the homicide rate in 2014 per 100,000 population.
-In addition, the app display a table with all the relevan data per state.
+In addition, the app displays a table with all the relevant data per state.

-When clik on the menu "Data by State" a menu will appear with the name of each Mexican State.
+When click on the menu "Data by State" a menu will appear with the name of each Mexican State.
 Each submenu will contain relevant information by state.

 We did not find in this graphs any systematic evidence of relations.
 However, we did not use any statistical tool at the moment.
+# Final